devmailar/devmailar/README.md

 </a>

 <br />
-Hello! 👋🏻 My name is Leo, and I am proactive full-stack developer who seeks for new opportunities and spaces for growth.
-I use my time to learn about new technologies and work on side projects, such as my upcoming game server project.
+Hello! 👋🏻 My name is Leo, and I am proactive full-stack developer.
+I use my time to learn about new technologies and build amazing products, such as my whale.

 - 🌱 I’m currently working as a full-stack web developer at a web3 startup.<br><b>React, Svelte, Typescript, Nest.js,PostgreSQL, Tailwind CSS</b>